hubmapconsortium/ccf-validation-tools/docs/Pancreas/change_suggestions.md

 **1 - stroma of pancreas --> pancreas mesenchyme**

+A `part of` relationship needs to be added in Uberon.

 **2 - extrapancreatic duct --> common bile duct**

+A `connected to` relationship can be added, especially with the `hepatopancreatic ampulla`.

 **3 - uncinate process of pancreas --> pancreatic lobule**